Beginning Music Guide: Concerts

 After the Performance

 Performing in a concert is an exciting achievement.
 Make sure to congratulate your student on a job well done.
-If you performed in the concert, congratulate yourself for your hard work and the achievement or performing for an audience.
+If you performed in the concert, congratulate yourself for your hard work and the achievement of performing for an audience.

 Don’t beat yourself up for mistakes, but take them in stride.
 No performance will ever be perfect.
 Working hard in rehearsal and showing up for the concert to give it your all is what counts!